AliGadein/radiation-webgis-app/README.md

 <b>About us:</b>
 <ul>
 <b>This project project was created by international students at the Karlsruhe University of Applied Sciences.
 This web-application is a client-side spatial data editor.
 The task was to create an application which is based on openlayers 3 and implements the functionality (buffer, nearest, within, union) of turf.js.
-Additionally we had to develop the functionality for creating voronoi polygons.</b>
+Additionally we had to develop the functionality for creating voronoi polygons.
+The example .geojson dataset is the administrative areas of Germany, and points with radiation data.</b>
 </ul>
 <br>
 <b>Setup:</b>